p-adema/info-vis/_sources/docs/reflection.md

 # Reflection

-## Peerfeedback
+## Peer feedback

-On June 22th, 2023, our team J3 gathered with group R3 and R4 for peerfeedback,
+On June 22th, 2023, our team J3 gathered with group R3 and R4 for peer feedback,
 where one group at a time pitched the work that has been done in the past 3 weeks.
 After the pitch, the two other groups gave feedback on what has been done well, as well as things to improve on.